Skip to content

 • Monitor the salt bins and manage salt supplies.

-• Maintain the friendly benches.
+• Maintain the friendly/village benches.

 • Maintain and keep clean village sign, village entry signs and Jubilee beacon.